Jaya (singer): 2000: Unleashed and concert scene

 Also in that same year, she released her first live album, entitled, Jaya Live at the Araneta.
 The album is dominated by performances of American hits.
 For example, the album starts with a performance of Aretha Franklin's 1960s hit "Respect", and also includes Labelle's "Lady Marmalade", Nirvana's "Smells Like Teen Spirit," and Roy Orbison's "Love Hurts."
 She performs several of these ballads here, including her first hit in the Philippines, "Dahil Tanging Ikaw" (Because It's Only You).
 Several guest artists also have spots, including Regine Velasquez, who performs Abba's "Dancing Queen"; boy band Jeremiah, who accompanies Jaya on remakes of songs by American boy bands, including Westlife's "Swear It Again"; and male singers Wency Cornejo, KC Montero, and Rivermaya's vocalist and songwriter, Rico Blanco.

-After 4 years of hiatus in the music scene, Jaya returned with her seventh studio album entitled, Fall in Love Again.
+After four years of hiatus in the music scene, Jaya returned with her seventh studio album entitled, Fall in Love Again.
 Friends, old and new helped Jaya put the album together.
 One of these is Ogie Alcasid, who composed and produced "Ako'y Sa'yo" later revived by Regine Velasquez, "Maging Akin Ka Lamang" and their duet of "Bakit Di Mo Sabihin".
 Another one is Vehnee Saturno, who wrote and produced most of Jaya's early hits.
 His contributions are "Pagkukunwari" and "Di Na Ba Kita Mapipigilan", which is the album's first single release.

 2007: New label

 In 2007, she released her eighth album Cool Change under her new label, GMA Records, featuring covers of international hit songs including Donna Summer's "On the Radio" and the Chaka Khan's "Through the Fire".
 All of the songs were presented with new arrangements in various musical genres.
 The first single was "Is It Over?" originally sung by Ronnie Milsap which received a Platinum award in 2009.

 After her Platinum Record solo album, "Cool Change, " Ramsey released her ninth studio album entitled, Real.Love.Stories.
 It contains 14 love songs carefully picked and beautifully revived by the Philippine's Queen of Soul, such as "Breathe Again" originally sung by Toni Braxton; "Old Friend" by Phyllis Hyman and "Save the Best For Last" by Vanessa Williams.

 The concept album was released initially on a limited edition micro secure digital format and after two weeks, it will be available on physical CDs and digital downloading.

 Jaya also took part in the all-star charity single Kaya Natin Ito! along with some of her colleagues (with the exception of Jennylyn Mercado and Yasmien Kurdi).
-The project was supported by Gawad Kalinga to help the victims of Typhoons Ondoy and Pepeng that killed more than half a million people all over the country.
+The project was supported by Gawad Kalinga to help the victims of Typhoons Ondoy and Pepeng.